 The expert "in-bounds" terrain is superb: lots of super-steep chutes high up and tree-lined gullies lower down, plenty of ungroomed powder lines to hike to in the upper bowl, plus some [limited] access to backcountry off-piste.

-There's a nice story that the name of Marmot Basin’s newest expert terrain.
-Tres Hombres, with its long and wide open steeps, gets its name from a ZZ Top album, the reputed favourite of a trio of 1970s skiers who were the first to ski the then out-of-bounds area.
+There's a nice story that the name of Marmot Basin’s newest expert terrain, Tres Hombres, with its long and wide open steeps, gets its name from a ZZ Top album, the reputed favourite of a trio of 1970s skiers who were the first to ski the then out-of-bounds area.

 As with everywhere in North America, there's a big difference between "in-bounds" off-piste (ie. areas that are patrolled and controlled for avalanches) and "out-of-bounds".
-The latter, near Jasper, is nearly limitless.
+The latter, near Marmot Basin, is nearly limitless.
 But you need not just the safety equipment, but also the navigational know-how to head beyond the resort boundaries, because once you duck under the ropes, you're on your own.

 Jasper - Restaurants, Bars & The Town: